 Hear from the latest winner, Alex Daniel, about scooping the award and how the magazine course helped him get his first job.

 You should hold an upper second class honours degree or the equivalent from an international institution.

-You should also have a minimum of four weeks’ work experience in magazines or newspapers.
+You should also have a minimum of two weeks’ work experience in magazines or newspapers.
 This includes professional online publications and regional media.
 Student journalism or self published journalism, such as a good quality blog, is also considered relevant and may be enough to secure a place on the MA.

 Don’t meet the entry requirements?
 INTO City, University of London offers a range of academic and English language programmes to help prepare you for study at City, University of London.
 You’ll learn from experienced teachers in a dedicated international study centre.